AmigosKazz/AmigosKazz/README.md

 <p align="left">

-Hey my name's **_Kaznarah Andrinarivo_** but you can just call me _Amigoskazz_, I'm more comfortable with that :D
+Hey my name's **Kaznarah Andrinarivo** but you can just call me _Amigoskazz_, I'm more comfortable with that :D

-Currently, I'm software devloper and I enjoy building awesome project using **java** && **typescript**.
-I love solving challenging problems.
-Here my _[leetcode](https://leetcode.com/u/amigoskazz/)_ profile.

-Right now, I'm working on buiding _my own game_, exploring how _memory_ works under the hood and learning to build ultimately craft really _awesome software_.
+I'm a software craftamanship, a solver of riddles wrapped in code.
+My tools are `Java` and `TypeScript`, my compass the principles of _Clean Architecture_ and _SOLID design_.
+By daylight, I craft _layered architectures_ and practice the rituals of _TDD_, chasing that elusive "perfect abstraction."
+By starlight, I venture into the labyrinth of _memory management_.
+My days are punctuated by LeetCode puzzles (Here my _[leetcode](https://leetcode.com/u/amigoskazz/)_ profile :D), tiny battles to sharpen the blade.
+My nights belong to projects that blur the line between obsession and art.
+And yes, somewhere in the chaos, I’m learning to build software that might one day feel alive.

+BTW, I’ve an awesome _sensei_; a mentor I’d wager is the finest to ever grace this craft.
+Their wisdom is the quiet hum beneath every line I write, every problem I untangle.
+And I think the best sensei ever >>> :D

+Everything about me and my projects is available on [my website](https://amigoskazz.me/me/).

 </br>
 </br>